 For members of the Society, Dr Knott’s article on Morton’s will is published in the Ricardian Bulletin, June 2018, pp.47-54.

-With thanks to Marie Barnfield whose meticulous and informed transcript and decipherment of the very difficult hand of the original manuscript considerably expedited Dr Knott’s own reading of the original text, and author, Isolde Martyn, whose investigations into John Morton instigated this complete English translation of his will.
+With thanks also to Marie Barnfield whose meticulous and informed transcript and decipherment of the very difficult hand of the original manuscript considerably expedited Dr Knott’s own reading of the original text, and author, Isolde Martyn, whose investigations into John Morton instigated this complete English translation of his will.

 Image of (possibly) John Morton from the roof boss in Bere Regis Church, Dorset.
 Reproduced by kind permission of Michael Day.